 To test its power, we decided to compare its performance with a more or less similarly-priced Nvidia GPU – Asus Strix Geforce GTX 1650 Gaming.
-The latter has 4 GB VRAM instead of 8 GB in RX 5500XT, but as we know that extra VRAM doesn’t improve your gaming performance unless a game demands extra memory, we proceeded.
+The latter has 4 GB VRAM instead of 8 GB in RX 5500XT, but as we know that extra VRAM doesn’t improve your gaming performance unless a game demands additional memory, we proceeded.

-When we played Ashes of the Singularity: Escalation, RX 5500XT went beyond 60 fps in high settings for both 1080p and 1440p resolutions while the scores for GTX 1650 were 50 fps and 40 fps respectively.
-In Far Cary 5 as well, we got more than 60 fps with RX 5500XT on both 1080p and 1440p (Both High).
+When we played Ashes of the Singularity: Escalation, RX 5500XT went beyond 60 fps in high settings for 1080p and 1440p resolutions while the scores for GTX 1650 were 50 fps and 40 fps respectively.
+In Far Cry 5, we got more than 60 fps with RX 5500XT on both 1080p and 1440p (Both High).
 GTX 1650 Gaming barely crossed 60 fps in 1080p High and got to only 42 fps in 1440p High settings.

 The same thing happened in Shadow of the Tomb Raider, where the difference between these two cards was almost 20 percent.

-Both RTX and these new GTX cards feature 12 nm fabrication process and Turing architecture but what makes them different is the addition of tensor or ray-tracing cores in the RTX cards.
+Both RTX and these new GTX cards feature a 12 nm fabrication process and Turing architecture but what makes them different is the addition of tensor or ray-tracing cores in the RTX cards.

-In terms of design, this card has two grey-colored fans sitting over MSI’s Twin Frozr 7 cooling system at the front, while there’s an aluminium plate at the back.
+In terms of design, this card has two grey-colored fans sitting over MSI’s Twin Frozr 7 cooling system at the front, while there’s an aluminum plate at the back.
 Despite having the word gaming in its name, the RGB lighting is minimum here.
-There’s single light bar at the top and two thin strips at the underside of each fan.
+There’s a single light bar at the top and two thin strips at the underside of each fan.

 All in all, its increased transistor count, larger die-size, more stream processors, and low power requirements makes it an automatic choice over existing GTX 1060/1070 cards.

-One problem you might have with this card is its lengthy which may not be suitable for smaller PC builds.
-There are three DisplayPort 1.4 and one HDMI 2.0b slots at the back but the DVI port is absent.
+One problem you might have with this card is it’s lengthy, which may not be suitable for smaller PC builds.
+There are three DisplayPort 1.4 and one HDMI 2.0b slots at the back, but the DVI port is absent.